What are Great Treatment to Options to Fix Gaps Between Teeth?

 Do gaps in teeth get bigger?

 In some cases, gaps between teeth can get bigger.
 Generally, this happens when people have a habit called “tongue thrust.”
 This occurs when the person naturally pushes their tongue against the front teeth during swallowing rather than against the roof of the mouth.
 Tongue thrusting can also become an adaptive habit in patients who have tongue piercings as a way to compensate for the jewelry.
 This habit causes the teeth to become flared outward, spreading them apart over time.
-If you notice that your gaps are getting bigger, call your dentist to check it out.
+If you notice that your gaps are getting bigger, call your “dentist near me” to check it out.

 Are gaps between teeth hereditary?